-*Clinical hours are 8 a.m.–5 p.m.
-Monday-Friday, with some Wednesdays 11 a.m.–8 p.m. based on the clinical site.
-The schedule is a rotation type schedule so students will only be in clinical for a 13-day rotation, after which a different student will begin.
+Clinical hours are from 8 a.m.–5 p.m., Mondays-Fridays, with some Wednesdays from 11 a.m.–8 p.m. based on clinical site.
+The schedule is a rotation type schedule so students will only be in clinical for a 13 day rotation, after which a different student will begin.
 The clinical schedule is completed and the rotations are assigned after students have enrolled and other clinical requirements are completed, usually about six to eight weeks after the first day of class.

 (252) 823-5166, ext.
 293